 Bilberry (Vaccinium myrtillus L.) is one of the richest natural sources of anthocyanins.
 These polyphenolic components give bilberry its blue/black color and high antioxidant content.
 Anthocyanins are believed to be the key bioactive responsible for the many reported health benefits of bilberry and other berry fruits.

-Clinical studies show bilberry is effective for retinopathy and has some evidence for degenerative retinal conditions.
+Clinical studies show that bilberry is effective for retinopathy and has some evidence for degenerative retinal conditions.
 Although bilberry is promoted most commonly for improving vision, it has been reported to lower blood glucose, to have anti-inflammatory and lipid-lowering effects, and to promote antioxidant defense and lower oxidative stress.
-Other suggested uses include for chest pain (angina), hardening of the arteries (atherosclerosis), circulatory problems, diarrhea, mouth/throat inflammation (topical), and varicose veins.
+Other suggested applications include chest pain (angina), hardening of the arteries (atherosclerosis), circulatory problems, diarrhea, mouth/throat inflammation (topical), and varicose veins.